testmyr/Cloudflare-Verification-Bypassing/README.md

 1. Check the Chrome version currently installed.
 2. Find the appropriate chromedriver matching your Chrome version: https://sites.google.com/chromium.org/driver/downloads
-3. Unpack it and(for Linux) move the 'chromedriver' file to /usr/local/bin/
+3. Download and unpack it, then(in case of Linux) move the 'chromedriver' file to /usr/local/bin/
    ```
     sudo mv chromedriver /usr/local/bin/
    ```